 MSK surgeons have been pioneers in the treatment of soft tissue sarcoma.
 We have treated more than 11,000 people with the disease since 1982.
 Learn more about some of the specialized approaches used by MSK’s highly experienced soft tissue sarcoma surgeons.

 Minimally Invasive Surgery for Abdominal Sarcoma

-A minimally invasive operation, such as laparoscopic surgery, may be an option for some people, especially those with gastrointestinal stromal tumors (GISTs).
+A minimally invasive operation, such as laparoscopic or robotic surgery, may be an option for some people, especially those with gastrointestinal stromal tumors (GISTs).
 During a minimally invasive procedure, the doctor performs the same operation as in a traditional surgery but uses special tools that make several small incisions instead of one large one.

 At Memorial Sloan Kettering, our soft tissue sarcoma surgeons are highly skilled in these techniques.
 We have a lot of experience in figuring out if such an approach might be right for you.
 The key consideration is always which technique is best for curing the cancer and giving you the best quality of life afterward.
 Although a minimally invasive approach can be a good option for many people, it is not right for everyone.